nplasterer/is-dead/docs/will.md

-# Last Will And testament
+# Last Will and Testament
 ## Michael Skalnik

 I, Michael Skalnik, of San Francisco, California, remove my former Wills and Codicils and declare this to be my Last Will and Testament.